Okay, you’re here because you want to know more about me, Julia Borgini, the owner and principal of spacebarpress media. Here goes…

 - 200+: The number of blog posts I’ve written on the spacebarpress blog (though don’t go looking for them all, as I lost some in a web host transfer a few years ago. *sigh*)

 - 5: The number of countries my clients have come from, which are (so far): Canada, USA, Spain, France, and Sweden.

-- Working as a tennis line umpire at the Rogers Cup and 2015 PanAm & ParaPanAm Games in Toronto.
+- Worked as a tennis line umpire at the Rogers Cup and 2015 PanAm & ParaPanAm Games in Toronto.

 - Attending the 2010 Vancouver Winter Olympic Games as a spectator.
 I spent over $13,000 in tickets with a couple of friends to go see everything from the gold medal women’s hockey game to a ton of men’s & women’s curling to short track speed skating, cross-country skiing, and men’s hockey.

 - I am a long-suffering Detroit Lions fan, having grown up in the Detroit TV station viewing area, though now I’m die-hard Green Bay Packers fan.